KEY STAGE 3 CURRICULUM

 Why Study This Course?

 In History you will learn about people, countries, cultures, and societies – you will learn about a huge range of people and societies from medieval kings to 20th-century dictators and everything in between.
-You will learn to sift through information and present what you’ve learned in a way that makes sense to other people.
+You will learn to sift through information and present what you’ve learnt in a way that makes sense to other people.